Ela-Bo/HR-Diversity/README.md

 - **Number of D&I Trainings & Participants** = The number of D&I trainings offered and measuring the participamnts can give you insights of your culture of diversity and inclusion

 ### Related to Recruiting
+Useful for identifying barriers to entry for different groups, pipeline issues, and narrow or biased recruitment efforts or for identifying bias in assessment and selection.
 - **Diversity in Recruiting / Talent Pool**
 Looking closer on your recruitment activities you can e.g. measure the gender / education / languages / nationalities etc. in your recruitment process / or talent pool.
 - **Number of global hires** = Or you can check the number of how many talents were hired globally